 Elementary and middle school teachers

-Strong reading comprehension, writing, and active listening are the top three skills for people with an interdisciplinary studies degree, according to analysis from Data USA.
+Strong reading comprehension, writing, and active listening are the top three skills for people with an interdisciplinary degree, according to analysis from Data USA.

-Finally, international students attending Shorelight partner universities have the opportunity to participate in the Career Accelerator program.
+Finally, international students attending Shorelight universities have the opportunity to participate in the Career Accelerator program.
 Further developing your professional skills through career workshops and networking events, the program connects you with a dedicated advisor who offers you personalized guidance and connects you with internship and career opportunities at top companies.

 No matter your interests or career goals, pursuing an interdisciplinary studies degree is a way to customize your college coursework, ensuring you take classes that align with your interests.
 As you study different topics and how they connect, you may discover new opportunities.
 Your possibilities are only limited by your imagination!